 |The irrepressible De Anna Joy Brooks|

-You know me: my misogyny radar is rivaled only by NORAD, so if it doesn't go off for this film, then it's all good.
+You know me: my misogyny radar is rivaled only by NORAD, so if it doesn't go off for this film, even with all the demeaning shit going on, then it's all good.
 As with Russ Meyer and El Monstro above, it's forgivable since women are on the whole the strongest characters, like the tough Bobbi Socks (the too-cool Katherine Giaquinto), who (SPOILER) saves the day by dragging a Tor Johnson-meets-Bobby Moynihan skinhead named Sluggo (Jed Rowen) off a cliff.
 But then she's forgotten as soon as she's off-camera, after dying to save Johnny... and Johnny...
 Groovy Johnny forgets all about her so he can mope over some (male) soda jerk too stupid to stay out of switchblade range.
 I wanted to scream at Johnny through the TV transistor, I wanted to scream "Hey Johnny!
 If you did sleep with Bobbi Socks and then let her take the literal fall to save you from the loathsome Sluggo then the least you can do is look down there and see if maybe she's still alive.
 Maybe shed one goddamned tear for Bobbi Socks!
 (I asked Bunnell about it and he says he wishes it had been different --he kind of forgot about her, but Bobbi Socks I got mad love for you!
 You deserved better than a lonely death hanging onto the foot of the power-plugged Sluggo).
 (END SPOILER)

 |Cute Kate Maberly as Mickey O'Flynn's devoted fan|

 Last ace of all (1): the special effects involving Johnny's crazy astro suit, powered up through the rock club soundboard, and/or zapping people--don't feel CGI at all but retro analog delicious.
-Even without the stereo on you can feel the power surging in your belly and those rings of lightwaves are truly magical - all the more so for not being overused!
+Even without the stereo on you can feel the power surging in your belly and those rings of lightwaves are truly magical - all the more so for not being overused.

 Put all those aces together and you're bound to win this hand of 'strange new auteur does retro-drive-in homage' poker.
 Far from just some amateur HD video class project feature this is a stunningly photographed and brio-laden cult classic in the making that if there's a just god in the 50s ceramic oven of heaven, should vault Bunnell into position as the Guy Maddin of 50s drive-in homage-the range, doo boop be doo, made of Wood, Waters and Grease wrapped in Meyers dough and most baked.
 Do herself a favor, friend.
 Go Ghastly.